Wabash College at a Glance

 Library Collections and Services

 Wabash students rely on the Lilly Library to conduct research, ask for help with assignments, write papers, check out books and media, work on group projects, record podcasts, and meet with friends.
-Our collections include 200,000+ print books, 1,750,000+ electronic books, and 110,000+ electronic journals.
+Our collections include 200,000+ print books, 1,750,000+ electronic books, and 200,000+ electronic journals.
 We also offer streaming movies and music as well as DVDs and CDs.
 The Ramsay Archives and Special Collections documents the life of the College, including historical copies of the student newspaper (The Bachelor) and yearbook.
 The Education Technology Center provides the equipment and training for media projects, including video production, poster design, image scanning & editing, photo quality color printing, and more.
 Built in 1959, the Library was renovated and expanded in 1992.
 In 2014, the Library welcomed the Writing Center followed by the 1832 Brew coffee shop in 2016.
 In 2022, we added a Podcast Studio and upgraded the Game Lab.
-The new Videorecording Studio will open in Fall 2023.
+The new Videorecording Studio opened in Fall 2023.

 Computers